 There are many consequences of being a single mother, but perhaps the biggest struggle is financial.
 Single-mom families can face major financial instability.

 But it’s not just an income problem for single moms — it’s an expense problem, too.
 They don’t share housing, child care, and living expenses with anyone else.
-In fact, in 2016, only about 27 percent of single moms received any kind of child support payments to help with the expenses of raising their children, according to the Kids Count Data Center.
+In fact, between 2016 and 2018, only 26 percent of single moms received any kind of child support payments to help with the expenses of raising their children, according to the Kids Count Data Center.

 Single mothers face hardship that many married couples don’t.
 Single moms are more likely to go to food pantries, be on welfare, and receive food stamps, and that means more kids are living with less, too.
 Of course, there are other physical, emotional, mental, and spiritual consequences of being a single mother that cannot be quantified.